Dipshi1701/viiv-design/README.md

 The code that handles search and AI is in `assets/js/viiv-search.js`.
 You can change what it does there if needed.

+### Gen AI API Key and Domain Key (For Development)
+To use or modify the Gen AI search features, you may need the following keys (found in the JS file):

+- Domain Key:

+  `eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9.eyJwcm9qZWN0IjoiY2xuX3ZpaXZfZ2VuX2FpX3YyXzkwNDFfc2VhcmNoX2VuIiwiZG9tYWluX2tleV9pZCI6IkJqN19qTTFFRVlwMTZEMm9EaUFlUHc6OiJ9.kCsSaC86c1zKthnP7y9f47yGVtQLQxp0o-zh5gEDHd0ed-ETqWNEhs1wVhsWqk3ZirwyztnZuxdxSMNViegKIw`

+- API Key:

+  `BjmTFARIct6Ih8RUhfg2+9rPKRSK26kcnSa6KJuHl3s=`

+These are required for running and developing the Gen AI features in development environment.
+Do not share them publicly outside the project team.

 ---

 ## For Beginners